jnrdt/docker-machine-env/README.md

 `npm install docker-machine-env`

 ## API documentation
-You can use this module in both Batch or Shell context.
-If Docker is not installed, it will throw an error.
-If docker-machine is not installed, it will silently return an empty object. `docker-machine-env` is promisifyable.
+You can use this module in both Batch or Shell context. `docker-machine-env` is promisifyable.

 `dockerMachineEnv([machine,] callback(err, envs))`